rsmith-nl/beammech/README.rst

 'a'
-    A numpy array containing angle between the tangent line of the beam and the x-axis at each mm of the beam.
+    A numpy array containing angle between the tangent line of the beam and the x-axis in degrees at each mm of the beam.

 'R'
     If 'supports' was provided, R is a 2-tuple of the reaction forces at said supports.

-'R0'
-    If no supports were provided, R0 is the reaction force at the clamped point x=0.
-Basically the sum of all loads on the beam.
+Else R[0] is the reaction force at the clamped x=0 and R[1] is the reaction moment at that point

-'M0'
-    If no supports were provided, M0 is the reaction moment at the clamped point x=0.